undo-insurance/careers/backend-engineer.md

 Using these technologies your daily work will consist mainly of producing code that enables new and awesome features 💻 In addition you can expect to be reviewing the code of your co-developers in order to uphold the standards of our codebase and to help your them hone their skills, and you should expect the same from them.
 As developers we value a frequent feedback loop, as it improves a unified understanding and shared responsibility for the codebase.

 Besides working with code you'll be a part of our product development process, where you'll be expected to estimate and prioritize new features and improvements to our product.
 We use OKRs to govern this process, so you can expect decisions to be highly data driven.
-Lastly, when developing new features we use the Google Design Sprint framework, and you can expect to be part of feature development from a very early stage.
+Lastly, when developing new features we use a framework akin to Google Design Sprints, and you can expect to be part of feature development from a very early stage.
 We want people from all parts of our organization to participate in these sprints in order to get the most coherent and thought-through user experience 💡

 ## Your profile
 We're looking for both junior and senior profiles, so whether or not you're currently taking your Software Engineering bachelors/masters, or have a lot of experience, you might be who we're looking for.
 Following is a list of qualities that we'd like to see in a candidate: